-- Any proposed buyout award more than established program guidelines. - Any appeal of the buyout program appraised value of the home. - Any request to review an incentive award that causes the buyout award to be more than program guidelines - Any items the demolition contractor believes are truly excessive, and outside the scope of the
+- Any proposed buyout award more than established program guidelines. - Any appeal of the buyout program appraised value of the home. - Any request to review an incentive award that causes the buyout award to be more than program guidelines. - Any items the demolition contractor believes are truly excessive, and outside the scope of the standard fixed price. - Infrastructure project change orders that exceed the 10% contingency of the original scope of work pertaining to any approved project.
+Requests that are within the 10% contingency, time extensions, and/or no cost to SCOR, do not require MSCP review and will be approved or denied through the following process: - The SCOR Mitigation Director will review, and either approve or deny all time extension requests for all project types.
+Such requests do not need to be brought to or approved by the Mitigation Special Case Panel. - The SCOR Mitigation Director will review, and either approve or deny all no cost change orders.
+Such requests do not need to be brought to or approved by the Mitigation Special Case Panel, as they have no financial impact on SCOR's award amount or financial commitment to the project. - Any project requesting a non-federal match of a FEMA-funded Mitigation Grant programs. - Any plans and studies applications from State Agencies, COGs, and/or UGLG for development and/or revision of hazard mitigations plans and flood-reduction studies that will provide information for potential infrastructure projects in later phasing of the Mitigation grant; and

-- standard fixed price. - Infrastructure project change orders that exceed the 10% contingency of the original scope of work pertaining to any approved project. - Any project requesting a non-federal match of a FEMA-funded Mitigation Grant programs. - Any plans and studies applications from State Agencies, COGs, and/or UGLG for development and/or revision of hazard mitigations plans and flood-reduction studies that will provide information for potential infrastructure projects in later phasing of the Mitigation grant; and - Priority or eligibility appeals as requested by the Constituent Services Manager.
+Priority or eligibility appeals as requested by the Constituent Services Manager.